 To truly get your message across when presenting online, you have to do more than simply deliver your presentation clearly and concisely.
 You also have to be strategic when it comes to engagement.
-When every one of your viewers will have the urge to check their email or look at something else they were working on in another tab during your presentation, it’s imperative you do everything you can in order to connect meaningfully.
+When every one of your viewers will have the urge to check their email or look at something else they were working on in another tab during your presentation, it’s imperative you do everything you can to connect meaningfully.

-5 Tips For Delivering More Engaging Online Video Presentations
+5 Tips For Creating Engaging Online Presentations

 Most of us approach making an online presentation the same way: we write a narrative, put that narrative into simple, well-designed slides (using presentation tools like Prezi, PowerPoint, or Google Slides), then practice our talking points.
 But that tends to be where we stop.

-We rarely think about how we can create the best possible viewing experience for our presentation, or how we could continue to engage our audience after the presentation ends.
-From optimizing engagement during your presentation to connecting afterward, here are five tips to help you not only create and deliver better online presentations that will optimize the experience for your viewers, but also ensure every bit of your message is heard and not forgotten.
+We rarely think about how we can create the best possible viewing experience for our video presentation, or how we could continue to engage our audience after the presentation ends.
+From optimizing engagement during your presentation to connecting afterward, here are five tips to help you not only create and deliver better online video presentations that will optimize the experience for your viewers, but also ensure every bit of your message is heard and not forgotten.

 1. Record Yourself Practicing